LiChengShao/ShaoLianManhunt/README.md

 2.Players will automatically enter the lobby before the game starts.
 You may notice a lobby world folder in the server root directory—feel free to modify it to create your desired lobby.
 3.A database storing players' kills, victories, and deaths will be generated in the plugin folder.
 4.Set spawn-protect to 0 in the server.properties configuration file (located in the server root directory) to prevent players from being unable to break blocks near the spawn point.
+5.The batch file (startup script) can be modified to the following format:
+@echo off
+:restart
+echo Starting the server...
+"C:\Program Files\Java\jdk-21\bin\java.exe" -Dhttp.proxyHost=127.0.0.1 -Dhttp.proxyHost=127.0.0.1 -Dhttps.proxyHost=127.0.0.1 -Dhttps.proxyPort=7897 -Xmx4096M -Xms1024M -jar paper-1.21.4-225.jar nogui
+echo Server closed.
+Restarting in 5 seconds... timeout /t 5 /nobreak >nul goto restart
+This script will automatically restart the server 5 seconds after it is interrupted.
+When a game ends, the plugin will delete the world save files and shut down the server—this startup script enables full automation of the server.